hashibuto/nimble/README.md

 # nimble
-Data structures and functional programming tools
+Data structures and functional programming tools using generics

+See unit tests for usage patterns